 |Jean LeLoup & Bob Ponterio

 Your microphone should be suited to your recording equipment and to the sort of recording you are doing.
 Poor quality equipment or a noisy environment will introduce noise into your recording, interfering with the signal that you are trying to capture.
 Basically, signal is what you want, noise is the sound you don't want.
-An omni-directional mic picks up sound from all directions and is good for recording background noise, music from several directions, or several people talking.
+An omni-directional mic picks up sound from all directions and is good for recording background sounds, music from several directions, or several people talking.
 A uni-directional mic is pointed at the sound coming from a single source - one speaker, one instrument, etc. Clip-on mics can do a great job recording individuals in conversations because they are placed so close to the person's mouth, but if you have more than one or two participants, you may need to think about mixing sounds from multiple mics to control different sound levels (some of the recordings might be louder than others).
 Table mics are nice for several people sitting around a table but will pick up the sound of someone touching or bumping into the table, shuffling papers, etc., so subjects need to take care if you use these.
 Boom mics can help avoid noise from objects.
 Microphones that are built into a tape recorder, camcorder or computer tend to pick up machine vibrations from motors (more noise) and are difficult to place close enough to a subject.
 Digital recorders help avoid this problem because they have no moving parts.
-A too long microphone cable may act as an antenna that could pick up static from fluorescent lighting or even a local AM radio station.
+A too long microphone cable may act as an antenna that could pick up static from fluorescent lighting or even the signal from a local AM radio station.

 If a microphone's specifications include "signal to noise ratio", a high signal to noise ratio will sound best.
 Another way to improve your microphone's sound is to use a pre-amp (see below).

-The sound card in a computer can create sound, process sound from input sources, and send sound to output destinations.
+The sound circuits in a computer can create sound, process sound from input sources, and send sound to output destinations.
 A sound recorder may capture sound from a microphone (mic in) or from an audio device (line in).
 It is possible to control which source will be used by opening the volume control.
 This utility controls the output or playback volume of a number of devices (microphone, line in, CD audio, midi, wave, etc.).

-For Recording, you might need to try different sound input plugs to be sure you have one that works well with your microphone.
+For Recording, you might need to try different sound input ports to be sure you have one that works well with your microphone.
 These might be on the front or the rear of the computer or may be at the back of a sound card or even in a USB port or webcam.
-One of these selections can be set as the default recording source in the Recording Devices property such as this tab in Windows 7/8.
+One of these selections can be set as the default recording source in the Recording Devices property such as this tab in Windows 7/8/10.
 If you are using a program such as Audacity, you can select one of the recording (input) devices directly in the program.

 Note that if you are trying to adjust the levels but you are still not getting any sound, you might be adjusting the wrong microphone!

 Pre-Amp: The quality of microphone inputs can vary enormously from one computer to another.
 If you need better quality recording from a microphone, it may be worth investing in a pre-amplifier that will amplify the microphone input.
 This gives you more control over strength of the signal that your computer receives.
 The sound card in your computer probably has a pretty cheap amplifier for the microphone.
 A decent pre-amp will do a better job boosting the microphone's signal.
+This is likely to be overkill for most applications.

 The output from the pre-amp would then be plugged into the computer's line-in jack (rather than the microphone input jack).
 When using a pre-amp, you may need to be careful of clipping in both the pre-amp and the computer sound input.